kpn-iot/lora-reference/api-call-examples/DevEUI_uplink.md

-    "DevAcc": "0.000000", /* Only present when device has GEO connectivity plan */ "DevLocRadius": "0.000000", /* Only present when device has GEO connectivity plan */ "DevAltRadius": "0.000000", /* Only present when device has GEO connectivity plan */ "CustomerID": "100000000",
+    "DevAcc": "0.000000", /* Only present when device has GEO connectivity plan */ "DevLocRadius": "0.000000", /* Only present when device has GEO connectivity plan */ "DevAltRadius": "0.000000", /* Only present when device has GEO connectivity plan */ "DevUlFCntUpUsed": "0", /* Only present when device has GEO connectivity plan */ "DevLocDilution": "0.000000", /* Only present when device has GEO connectivity plan */ "DevAltDilution": "0.000000", /* Only present when device has GEO connectivity plan */ "DevNorthVel": "0.000000", /* Only present when device has GEO connectivity plan */ "DevEastVel": "0.000000", /* Only present when device has GEO connectivity plan */ "CustomerID": "100000000",
     "CustomerData": {
       "alr": {